Tony O'Hagan - Leisure pages

 Like Pack 8109, Pack 8115 would enable someone with a Kit 3 or 4 to build some of the Farm buildings without buying the Farm Kit.
 Anything needed in addition to Pack 8115 could be sourced from a Kit 3 or 4 or from other available accessories (such as stable doors and wicket gate from the large shop box shown below, bricks and tiling sheets that were also sold separately).

 If you already had a Farm Kit, Spears offered a separate pack of 2000 bricks that enabled the owner of a Farm Kit to build all the farm models.
-The pictures below are from Dave Meesam and John Oldenburg.
+My 2000 Bricks box is about three-quarters full.
+The top of the box lid has seen some wear but the box itself is sound.

 For Contemporary Brickplayer, the equivalent of Pack 8109 was Pack 242, shown below.